 How to set a homepage in Google Chrome

-1. Open a fresh Chrome window, and then you can get into the process of setting up a homepage in the browser.
+Open a fresh Chrome window in order to begin the process of setting up a homepage in the browser.

-2. Click the three-dot button in the top right corner of the Chrome browser window and choose Settings from the menu that opens.
+Click the Customize button (it looks like three vertical dots) in the top right corner of the Chrome browser window and then choose the Settings option from the dropdown menu.

-3. Chrome's Settings page will now open in a separate tab.
-On the right, you will see a collection of subcategories.
-Select Appearance in this list.
+Chrome's Settings page will now open in a separate tab.
+On the right, you will see a collection of subcategories, select Appearance from this list.

-Under this, you’ll find an empty box where you can put any website you want as your homepage.
-Just type in its URL.
+Under this, you’ll find an empty box where you can put any website you want to set as your homepage.
+Just type in the URL.

 With that, your Google Chrome homepage is now set up.
 Any time you want to quickly access it, just click the "Open the homepage" button, which is located to the left of the address bar and looks like a house.
 It couldn’t be simpler.